firepear/petrel/README.md

   or service handling network traffic
 - Petrel offers network security, but it does not have any concept of _authentication;_ that is an application-level concern
-- Petrel is very unopinionated from the perspective of plugging into
+- Petrel is very unopinionated from the perspective of fitting into your code:
-  it:
   - It does not care what your data looks like; interally everything is a `[]byte`, and it's up to your application to know what to do with the payload of a given request
   - Request handlers are just functions with the signature `func([]byte) (uint16, []byte, error)`
-- On the other hand, it's a little bit opinionated about operations on the server side, in the name of taking stuff off your plate:
-  - You need a way to watch a channel for events, because that's the only way it has to talk to you
-  - You get a handler for `SIGINT` and `SIGTERM`, whether you wanted that or not

 ## Servers